Check-In

 1. If engagement is below the baseline expectation, you will receive a supportive email from your department encouraging you to increase your engagement and giving you details of all support available.
 You don't need to respond directly to the email.

-2. If your engagement does not improve over the next five weeks, or there is no exceptional reason for low engagement, your department or school administration team will ask you to get in touch to discuss your continued absences.
+2. If your engagement does not improve over the next block, or there is no exceptional reason for low engagement, your department or school administration team will ask you to get in touch to discuss your continued absences.
 Student support services will also get in touch to offer support and advice.

 We want you to be supported throughout your time at the University and these phone calls and emails are to help us identify any concerns you may have about your studies and enable us to signpost you to relevant support.
 The calls are from +44 (0)1904 809578.